ashercsulb/isx45-IntAppDev/tutorials/ejs.md

 ## 2. Create EJS Views and Stylesheet
 ### EJS
-We will create a header and footer views to be included in our other pages.
+We will create header and footer views to be included in our other pages.
+Create documents in the **views** directory
 1. _header.ejs content:
 ```js
 <!DOCTYPE html>